 Ideally, you grind your fresh roasted coffee beans yourself, just before you brew in the exact amount needed.
 Doing this will limit oxidation of your coffee and therefore preserves flavor, taste, aroma and freshness when you pull your espresso shot.
 To make a perfect espresso at home, you need to grind the whole beans extra fine, maximizing the surface-to-air ratio at which oxidation happens fastest.
 Remember that “espresso” really means “fast” in Italian.
 In fact, making an espresso only takes about 30 seconds.
 This is fast as compared to the 3-4 minutes it takes to brew a French Press.
 Because of this fast-brewing process, you need an extra fine grind to optimize aromas-extraction.
 The extra-fine grind will release aromas faster.

 Coffee professionals advise you to grind only as much as you need immediately before brewing your espresso.
 With Peak Flavor’s fresh roast, you need about 8-10 grams of extra fine ground coffee for the perfect single espresso.
 A double espresso is made with 16-20 grams.
-Using Peak Flavor’s fresh roasted coffee beans is therefore also more economical as compared to other coffee brands.
+Using Peak Flavor’s fresh roasted coffee is therefore also more economical as compared to other coffee brands.
 An espresso made with a fresh roast from Peak Flavor Coffee only costs about $0.59.
 Compare that to the $5.00 or more, which you spend at your favorite coffee shop and you see why Peak Flavor is good value for your money.

 Tip 5: Use your Keurig or Nespresso pod-machine and serve your espresso in a small glass cup to see the thick layer of crema on your espresso, a telling sign of perfect espresso quality.

 For the best at-home espresso from a refillable pod use your standard Keurig or Nespresso machine with refillable pods.